 - Decide upfront how you will act on the data you collect.
 Before you run your experiment, define what you will do if your assumption is supported, if it’s refuted, or in the case of a split test, if the results are flat.
 If the answer is the same in all three instances, skip your experiment and take action now.
 If you don’t know how you will use the data, you aren’t ready to run your experiment.

 This list is more complex than the “We believe…” format and I don’t expect it to spread like wildfire.
 However, if you want to get more out of your experiments (and you want to build more trust amongst your team in your experimental results), defining (and getting alignment around) these elements upfront will help.

 I’ll be sharing a one-page experiment design template with my mailing list members.
-If you want to snag a copy, sign up here.
+If you want to snag a copy, use the form below to sign up.

 - A monthly article or video on product discovery/continuous innovation.

 - A monthly newsletter with book recommendations and worthy reads from around the web.

 A special thanks to Barry O’Reilly who read an early draft of this blog post.
 His feedback led to significant revisions that made this article better.
 Barry’s a thoughtful product leader.
 Be sure to check out his blog.